 - Scalding incident-there’s a lot of cooking going on during the holiday season that’s sends over 100,000 people to the ER for scalding incidents.

 - Back injuries resulting in carrying all that luggage up the stairs at your in-laws house

 Many of these Holiday Accidents can be avoided in the home.
 Extra caution and steps should be taken to insure your Christmas is uneventful.

 While the day before thanksgiving is the heaviest traveled day in America, Christmas and New Years have more accidents.
-America’s drove 213 miles to grandmother’s house for thanksgiving, for Christmas they drive 255 miles.
+American’s drove 213 miles to grandmother’s house for thanksgiving, for Christmas they drive 255 miles.
 Holiday accidents are caused by increased traffic on the roads to do that last minute Christmas shopping.
 Drinking and driving have a big impact on holiday accidents, of all the holiday accident drinking and driving are responsible for a large number.
 On all new-year car accidents, alcohol was responsible for 40% of them.

 Last minute shopping

 Many folks like me wait till the last minute to go shopping.
 Getting out the day after thanksgiving to go shopping is not a lot of people’s idea of a fun shopping experience.
 I like to do my shopping online these days.
 Congestion on the streets and malls spell for some ugly accidents.
 Although many of these holiday accidents are not fatal, it sure makes for a bad day.
 Most of these shopping accidents are just minor fender benders.

 Drinking and Driving